UCCF logo Visit the UCCF website

 Starter

 What’s the range of how you feel about going to work on different days?
-Put it on a scale of 1-10.
+Put it on a scale of 1-10 and share your lowest and highest if you feel comfortable.

 1= I’m not sure I’m actually going to leave the house today